Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 Travel time is about 30–40 minutes from the cruise port, making it ideal for a half-day or combo itinerary.

-The Valle is better known for wine tasting, but it also has adventure options like Desert’s Nest.
+The Valle is better known for wine tasting, but it also has adventure options like Desert’s Nest Zipline [Avex] and ATV off road in wine country.

 It can be a great option if you're already planning a wine tour, but it’s less practical if ziplining is your main goal, especially on a cruise schedule.